DavidRozenblat/tdm-sentiment/README.md

 4. Analyze sentiment score for classified economic articles
 5. Create a structured dataset for further analysis

-## Directory Structure
+## `corpuses`
-under directory structare file
-### `/corpuses/`
-Contains XML files from major news sources including:
+From TDM Studio stored in XML files, we obtained datasets of English-language content from major newspapers.
+Each dataset was filtered to include: news, commentary, reviews, features, editorials, articles, reports, statistics/data reports, interviews, and documents articles. from the following sources:
 - Chicago Tribune
 - Los Angeles Times
 - Newyork Times
 - The Washington Post
 - USA Today
 - The Jerusalem Post

+## Directory Structure
+under directory structare file

 ### `/data/`
 - `/corpuses/`: for each corpus all xml files in a different folder